 1 Which country is the island of Socotra part of?
-2 3 How tall do Socotra dragon trees typically grow?
-4 What enables the Socotra dragon trees to grow well in particular locations on the island?
-5 How is the substance that the Socotra dragon trees produce used today?
-6 7 What colour are the Socotra dragon trees' mature berries?
-8 What problem must people be aware of when feeding berries to their animals?
-9 What factors can negatively affect the future of the Socotra dragon trees?
+2 What percentage of Socotra's plants can only be found on the island?
+[1] 3 How tall do Socotra dragon trees typically grow? .
+[1] 4 What enables the Socotra dragon trees to grow well in particular locations on the island? .
+[1] 5 How is the substance that the Socotra dragon trees produce used today? .
+[1] 6 How do the trees' leaves benefit Socotra dragon trees?
+Give two details. .
+[1] 7 What colour are the Socotra dragon trees' mature berries?
+[4] 8 What problem must people be aware of when feeding berries to their animals?
+[1] 9 What factors can negatively affect the future of the Socotra dragon trees?
 Give four details.
-[4] [Total: 13]
+[1] [Total